scottburch/sparrow/README.md

 ##More advanced stuff

-###Debugging in the middle of using the async modal
+###Debugging in the middle of an async monad chain

 The easiest way to debug in the middle of the async chain is to use syncFn.
 Add a temporary .syncFn() call and put your debug code inside of the passed function.
 The same technique works for setting breakpoints.

 ```javascript
     $win.async(done)